 There is strong political support for the maintenance of family farming in Europe, where family farming is interpreted to mean the sub-set of small family-owned farms contrasted with larger, more industrial units, whether family-owned or not.
 In practice, it is difficult to know where to draw the line, an issue discussed in this Agricultural Economic Brief from DG Agriculture and Rural Development.
 One plausible definition of what political campaigners mean by family farms is those farms where the family provides the bulk of the labour.

-The figure below looks at the shares in the numbers of holdings and in the utilised agricultural area (UAA) of holdings with less than 0.5 Agricultural Work Unit (AWU), less than 1 AWU and less than 2 AWU, respectively (this time, using 2007 data because the graph is more easily available).
-Taking the most expansive definition of family farms as those with up to 2 AWUs (which could be farmer and spouse, or father and son, or farmer and one hired worker), we see they account for about 75% of the total number of holdings in the EU-27, but less than 40% of the UAA.
+The figure below looks at the shares in the numbers of holdings and in the total agricultural workforce of holdings with less than 0.5 Agricultural Work Unit (AWU), less than 1 AWU and less than 2 AWU, respectively (this time, using 2007 data because the graph is more easily available).
+Taking the most expansive definition of family farms as those with up to 2 AWUs (which could be farmer and spouse, or father and son, or farmer and one hired worker), we see they account for about 75% of the total number of holdings in the EU-27, but less than 40% of the total agricultural workforce measured in AWU.
 My claim is that it is this group of farms that campaigners describe as family farms when campaigning to save the family farm.

 SWOT analysis of (small) family farms